-Since the codec transmits and receives the same number of time slots in a frame (TSCON = RSCON), the user-assigned application can write to successive TXBUFx registers to transmit data and read from successive RXBUFx registers.
+Since the codec transmits and receives the same number of time slots in a frame (TSCON = RSCON), the user application can write to successive TXBUF registers to transmit data and read from successive RXBUF registers.

 Example 20-1 shows the code example for configuring the DCI module to interface with this codec.
-The code example sets up the DCI module to interrupt at two-word intervals (BLEN = 1).
+The code example sets up the DCI module to interrupt at two-word intervals (BLEN<1:0> = 1).
 The application must write to two buffers or read from two buffers per interrupt in this scheme.

-Alternately, the user-assigned application could set up the module to interrupt at one-word intervals (BLEN = 0).
-This results in two interrupts per frame and requires the user-assigned application to process only one buffer per interrupt.
+Alternatively, the user application could set up the module to interrupt at one-word intervals (BLEN<1:0> = 0).
+This results in two interrupts per frame and requires the user application to process only one buffer per interrupt.